 Annual catch limit (ACL) is the level of annual catch of a stock that serves as the basis for invoking accountability measures.
-For all Federally managed salmon stocks in the Upper Cook Inlet EEZ Area, the ACL will be set at or below the ABC.
+For all federally managed salmon stocks in the Upper Cook Inlet EEZ Area, the ACL will be set at or below the ABC.

 Escapement goal (G) is the recommended spawning escapement goal for each stock of salmon.
 By default, the SAFE uses the lower bound of the spawning escapement goal for SDC and proposed harvest specifications.
-At the February 2024 Council meeting, for Tier 1 stocks the SSC recommended using the point estimates of the number of spawners at which future yield will be maximized (S{SMY}) instead of the lower bound of the spawning escapement goal.
+At the February 2024 Council meeting, for Tier 1 stocks the SSC recommended using the point estimates of the number of spawners at which future yield will be maximized (SSMY) instead of the lower bound of the spawning escapement goal.

-$\underline{F{OFL} \text{ control rule}}$ is, should stock-specific actual harvest rate (F{EEZ}) in the Cook Inlet EEZ exceed the MFMT in any year, it will be determined that a stock is subject to overfishing.
+$\underline{F{OFL}}$ control rule is, should stock-specific actual harvest rate ( $F{EEZ}$ )in the Cook Inlet EEZ exceed the MFMT in any year, it will be determined that a stock is subject to overfishing.

-\underline{F}{EEZ} is the realized fishing mortality rate in the EEZ for Tier 1 and 2 stocks, expressed as an exploitation rate, assessed over one generation [(sum of actual harvest for a generation)/(sum of total run size for a generation)].
-Preseason estimates of F{EEZ} are based on actual harvests for the first T-1 years of the generation time plus maximum potential EEZ harvests for the coming fishing season; final, postseason estimates of F{EEZ} are based on actual harvests for the most recent generation.
+$\underline{F}{EEZ}$ is the realized fishing mortality rate in the EEZ for Tier 1 and 2 stocks, expressed as an exploitation rate, assessed over one generation [(sum of actual harvest for a generation)/(sum of total run size for a generation)].
+Preseason estimates of $F{EEZ}$ are based on actual harvests for the first T-1 years of the generation time plus maximum potential EEZ harvests for the coming fishing season; final, postseason estimates of $F{EEZ}$ are based on actual harvests for all years of the most recent generation.